Oregon Climate Action Plan Coalition

 The six main issue areas addressed in EO 20-04, which have been the focus of the OCAP Coalition’s advocacy, include: transportation, cap and reduce, clean energy, clean buildings, public health, and natural and working lands.

-Grace Brahler, Oregon Climate Action Plan & Policy Manager, is responsible for Beyond Toxics’ role as a co-leader of the OCAP Coalition’s efforts focused on carbon sequestration and storage on Oregon’s natural and working lands, including forests, agricultural lands, and wetlands.
-Since joining the team, Grace has made sure to connect Beyond Toxics with advocates all across the state to develop transformative policy recommendations for Oregon’s natural resource agencies.
-Grace and other Beyond Toxics staff members have worked hard to form bonds with staff members of the Water Resources Department, Watershed Enhancement Board, Department of Agriculture, and Department of Forestry by communicating regularly with their staff and participating in focus groups to discuss equity and climate needs.
+Grace Brahler, former Oregon Climate Action Plan & Policy Manager, was responsible for Beyond Toxics’ role as a co-leader of the OCAP Coalition’s efforts focused on carbon sequestration and storage on Oregon’s natural and working lands, including forests, agricultural lands, and wetlands.

 In 2021, Beyond Toxics staff testified on behalf of Beyond Toxics or the OCAP Coalition thirteen times, communicating our vision of a regenerative future to decision-making bodies like the Oregon Global Warming Commission, the Environmental Quality Commission, and legislative committees evaluating agency budget proposals.
 We are also spearheading a grassroots outreach group to increase public involvement at the nexus of forestry and climate.